Philosophy and overview

 The Seventh-day Adventist educational system is the second largest in the world and operates Christian schools from kindergarten to university.
 The local Seventh-day Adventist churches believe the words of Christ that “you shall love the Lord your God with all your heart, and with all your soul, and with all your strength, and with all your mind,” Luke 10:27.
 For many years they have given high priority to teaching children in an environment which not only emphasizes excellent academics, but also draws them to know Jesus Christ.
 The school board and teachers provide an excellent learning environment at a tuition rate which is affordable for most individuals.
 Families who need financial assistance may contact the Principal and fill out the financial aid application form for consideration.

-The school is funded by four sources:
+The school is funded by five sources:

 Tuition and registration fees